Strafford CLE Webinar

 Nonetheless, plaintiffs must still prove that the absence of the safety feature in question rendered the product unreasonably dangerous and caused the accident in question.
 Jurisdictions may employ different or multiple tests for what makes something “unreasonably dangerous.”
 Research promoting the feature may be biased.
 The actual cost of the new feature, both when new and to repair, as well as customer willingness to accept the new feature, are all relevant and may assist defendants.

-RumbergerKirk’s experienced product liability defense counsel will discuss the difficulties of both plaintiffs and defendants in cases alleging that failure to equip a product with the specified improvements renders it unreasonably dangerous.
+RumbergerKirk’s experienced product liability defense counsel shared difficulties of both plaintiffs and defendants in cases alleging that failure to equip a product with the specified improvements renders it unreasonably dangerous.

 1. Elements of failure to equip claims